Return to Index

 - Give your baby plain, strained foods.
-Do this for meat, fruits, and vegetables that you are going to serve.
+Do this for fruits and vegetables that you are going to serve.

-- Your baby does not need salt, grease, fat, sugar, or honey added to foods.
+- Your baby does not need salt, grease, fat, or sugar added to foods.

 - Homemade or purchased baby foods can be used.

 - Your doctor will let you know when you can begin offering finger foods like crackers, dry cereal, and teething biscuits.
 This may not be until your baby is 7-9 months old.